 Red Rocks welcomes and encourages people with disabilities to become students at the college.
 Both campuses have ample close-in parking available for vehicles with Disabled plates or tags.
 Buildings, classrooms, restrooms, etc., are wheelchair accessible.
-American Sign Language interpreters are available
+Sign Language interpreters are available.

-Call: 303.914.6732 or email: Stacy.Roe@rrcc.edu
+Call: 303.914.6732 or 720.336.3893 (VP) or email: stacy.roe@rrcc.edu www.societyleadership.org or email: sara.oviatt@rrcc.edu